 Energy drinks are a popular non-alcoholic caffeinated beverage that are consumed globally.
-Learn the facts, get the latest, and what’s in them.
+Learn the facts, get the latest, and find out what’s in them.

 Energy drinks are non-alcoholic beverages that generally contain caffeine and other ingredients, such as B vitamins and taurine.